karyma101/handbook/_definitions/README.md

   - Firefox
   - Edge

-### Headless Browser

-- Web Browsers without a graphical user interface that can be controlled from a command line interface programmatically for the purpose of web page automation (eg. functional testing, scraping, unit testing).
-- Most Common Headless Browsers:
-  - Headless Chromium
-  - Zombie
-  - SlimerJS

 ### Webviews

 - Used by Native OS, in a native application to run a web page.